-Samsung’s foldable device legacy continues as the company is seemingly planning to release the third Galaxy Z Fold in the series before the end of 2021.
+Samsung’s foldable device legacy continues as the company is planning to release the third Galaxy Z Fold in the series before the end of 2021.
 The so-called Galaxy Z Fold 3 has been the subject of various leaks and rumors throughout the year, most of which hint at a fair number of expected upgrades and additions.

-Nevertheless, Samsung might be able to elevate the Galaxy Z Fold 3 formula in several ways.
-The company is seemingly working on improving the phone’s resilience, and one rumor suggests that the Galaxy Z Fold 3 might be the first in the series to boast splash proofing.
+Nevertheless, Samsung will attempt to elevate the formula in several ways with the release of the third model.
+The company is seemingly working on improving the phone’s resilience, and as a result, the Galaxy Z Fold 3 might be the first in the series to boast splash proofing.

 There have been some conflicting reports regarding the Galaxy Z Fold 3’s displays, with some sources suggesting that the upcoming model will have smaller screens than the predecessor, while other rumors indicating that the Galaxy Z Fold 3’s displays won’t get any smaller or larger.

-A WIPO application also emerged last year to suggest that the Samsung Galaxy Z Fold 3 could feature a pop-up camera, but in more recent news, it looks like Samsung may have abandoned this concept entirely.
+A WIPO application emerged last year to suggest that the Samsung Galaxy Z Fold 3 could feature a pop-up camera, but in more recent news, it looks like Samsung may have abandoned this concept entirely.
 After all, the Galaxy A82 lacks a motorized camera, and it’s supposed to be a Galaxy A80 sequel.

 Price and Availability